raven-worx/MBusPico/README.md

 ### Windows

-For Windows i would recommend using Docker for a quick and painless build.
+For Windows i recommend using Docker for a quick and painless build.

 Create a (local) docker image with the file provided in the `docker` folder of this repository:
 ```console